Resume

 How to Put Communication Skills on a Resume?

-Tailor to the job description
+1. Tailor to the job listing

 You don’t need to overhaul your resume completely for each application.
 Just tweak your word choice and skill selection to match what each employer is looking for, and show how your skills translate into success.

-Mention top skills in the resume summary
+2. Mention top skills in the resume summary

 Here’s an example of an eye-catching summary with a focus on communication skills:

-Showcase skills via your work experience
+3. Showcase skills via your work experience

 Did you lead a successful project meeting?
 Or negotiate a deal that brought in significant revenue?
-These are gold for showcasing your abilities.
+These are gold for proving your abilities.
 And you can add more weight to your accomplishments by using real numbers to back up your claims.

 Here’s how to show your skills in your work experience section with measurable outcomes: